kishanmurthy/scene-recognition/README.md

     - **DATASET_TEST_PATH** : Path of Places365 Standard validation dataset.
     - **DATASET_MAPPINGS_PATH** : Path to store the dataset mappings for train and test datasets.
     - **WANDB_PATH** : Path to initialize Weights and Bias runs.
-3. Run preprocess_dataset.py to create mapping of images.
+3. Run preprocess_dataset.py to create a mapping of images.
-4. Train the model by running train.py script.
+4. Train the model by running the train.py script.
-5. Evaluate the model on the test dataset by running evaluate_test.py script.
+5. Evaluate the model on the test dataset by running the evaluate_test.py script.